-The ASLRP operates on an annual basis.
-Please check back in early March 2017 for updated information.
-There are different deadlines for new requests (from attorneys not currently participating and attorneys who are re-competing for additional benefits at the end of their service obliation) and for attorneys seeking renewal of payments during the second or third year of an existing service obligation.
-The "Key Dates and Deadlines for 2016" lists this year's attorney deadlines to their components, and component deadlines to OARM.
-This link will be updated in early March 2017.
-Individual attorneys, including current participants seeking renewal, must submit requests through their component to OARM.
+The ASLRP operates on an annual basis and is scheduled to open on March 1st.
+There are different deadlines for new requests (from attorneys not currently participating and attorneys who are re-competing for additional benefits at the end of their service obligation) and for attorneys seeking renewal of payments during the second or third year of an existing service obligation.
+Visit Key Dates and Deadlines for details.
+Individual attorneys, including current participants seeking renewal, must submit requests electronically through their component to OARM.
 Components representatives must verify and validate the information on attorney submissions, prior to forwarding them electronically to OARM for action.

 Additional Information and Forms

-Component ASLRP Points of Contact (Where to Submit Requests) (2017 Updates Pending)
+Component ASLRP Points of Contact (Where to Submit Requests)

-Component Specific Criteria (ASLRP Policy - Appendix A) (2017 Updates Pending)
+Component Specific Criteria (ASLRP Policy - Appendix A)